RYBD BLOG

 • When the company owns appreciating real estate and stocks that it plans on holding for the foreseeable future.

-• When the company has multiple owners but doesn’t make enough profit to cover the costs of payroll service fees or missed QBI in an S corporation where owners are paid salaries.
+• When the company has multiple owners but does not generate enough profit to justify payroll service fees or the QBI cost of an S corporation structure.

 In a sole proprietorship, the owner retains complete control over the entity’s operation.